 On the Nirvana Sutra

-The Mahayana text called The Nirvana Sutra and Mahaparinirvana Sutra has a counterpart in the Pali Canon's ◦Mahaparinibbana Sutta (Buddha's Last Days).
+The Mahayana text called The Nirvana Sutra and Mahaparinirvana Sutra has a namesake in the Pali Canon's ◦Mahaparinibbana Sutta (Buddha's Last Days), but they are different.

 Nirvana Sutra is one of the major texts of Mahayana Buddhism.
 The Nirvana Sutra underwent several stages in its composition.
 There may have existed a short proto-Nirvana Sutra around 100 CE or earlier, a Sutra that was expanded on as time went by.
 There are three extant versions of Mahayana's Mahaparinirvana Sutra, each translated from various Sanskrit editions.
 A complete version of the entire text in Sanskrit has not yet been discovered, but some fragments of original Sanskrit versions have been found in Central Asia, Afghanistan and Japan.
 It exists in Chinese and Tibetan versions of varying lengths.
 There are four extant versions in all, three of them from ca. 420 CE, and one from the 700s CE.

-The Mahayana ◦Mahaparinirvana Sutra has been translated into English in 12 volumes by Kosho Yamamoto, edited by Dr. Tony Page, Nirvana Publications, London 1999-2000).
+The Mahayana ◦Mahaparinirvana Sutra has been translated into English in 12 volumes by Kosho Yamamoto, edited by Dr. Tony Page (Nirvana Publications, London 1999-2000, and 2007 in PDF format).
 Mahaparinirvana Sutra is allegedly proclaimed by the Buddha as "unique, perfect, pure . . . the most excellent, the foremost of all sutras".
 The scripture presents itself as providing the correct understanding of earlier Buddhist teachings, such as those on non-Self and Emptiness:

 "Non-Self" in the Mahaparinirvana Sutra refers to the impermanent, mundane, constructed ego, in contrast to the true supramundane Selfhood of the Buddha.
 "Emptiness" (sunyata) is explicated as lacking in fullness of Existence.